Home » Recipes » German Potato Salad

 A little bit of history with this recipe!
 This is where I first tasted German Potato Salad, on a family trip to the Black Hills.

-While my family was waiting our turn to board the 1880 Train, a vintage steam locomotive near Mt.
+While my family was waiting for our turn to board the 1880 Train, a vintage steam locomotive near Mt.
 Rushmore, it was recommended that we eat lunch at the Alpine Inn.

 Located just across the street from the train depot, we were seated at a sweet little table on the restaurant’s covered porch, giving our daughters a front row seat to all the locomotive action.